redis/redis-om-node/README.md

 The first three do exactly what you think—they define a property that is a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), or a [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean). `string[]` does what you'd think as well, specifically defining an [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of Strings.

 `date` is a little different, but still more or less what you'd expect.
-It defines a property that returns a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and can be set using not only a Date but also a String containing an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date or a number with the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *milliseconds*.
+It defines a property that returns a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and can be set using not only a Date but also a String containing an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date or a number with the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *seconds* (NOTE: the JavaScript Date object is specified in *milliseconds*).

 A `point` defines a point somewhere on the globe as a longitude and a latitude.
 It defines a property that returns and accepts a simple object with `longitude` and `latitude` properties.
 Like this: